frontenddogma/web-development-glossary/manuscript/m.md

 : An optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
 Memoization has also been used in other contexts (and for purposes other than speed gains), such as in simple mutually recursive descent parsing.
 Although related to caching, memoization refers to a specific case of this optimization, distinguishing it from forms of caching such as buffering or page replacement.
 In the context of some logic programming languages, memoization is also known as tabling.&nbsp;[†](#w-memoization)

 Menu
 : A list of options or commands presented to the user of a computer or communications system.
-A menu may either be a system's entire user interface, or only part of a more complex one.&nbsp;[†](#w-menu)
+A menu may either be a system’s entire user interface, or only part of a more complex one.&nbsp;[†](#w-menu)

 Merge Request
 : A request to merge a version-controlled branch into another branch.
 The same as a pull request, just used by different platforms.